evsny24/Bulk-IP-and-Domain-Scanners/README.md

     Replace apikey with your own VirusTotal API key.
     Prepare a CSV file (IP_list.csv) with the first cell called 'IP Address' and the IP addresses in the collumn below it.
+    Prepare a CSV file (IP_results.csv).
+This is where the output will be.
     Adjust file paths (input_file, output_file) as per your local directory structure.
     Run the script to initiate the scanning process.